-We modelled the way closeness affected prejudice through the mediators of threat, empathy and negative emotions.
+We modelled the way closeness affected prejudice through the mediators of threat, empathy and negative emotions, with Structural Equation Models.
 We first estimated the saturated model by specifying all paths between standardized measures of closeness, the mediators and the outcomes.
 We then removed all paths with p-values >.05.
 Closeness was not directly related with prejudice (r = .04) but the resultant model (see Figure 2) shows that an indirect relationship existed between closeness and prejudice, entirely mediated by experiences of threat and negative emotions.
-Individuals who lived close to an informal settlement felt threatened and negative emotions, which in turn were associated with higher levels of prejudice in comparison with those who lived further away.
+Individuals who lived close to an informal settlement felt threatened and reported negative emotions, which in turn were associated with higher levels of prejudice in comparison with those who lived further away.